-As discussed under “Apply for an internal review by the enforcement agency”, you can ask the enforcement agency to conduct an internal review of its decision to issue a fine.
+As discussed under “Option 3: Ask the enforcement agency to review its decision”, you can ask the enforcement agency to conduct an internal review of its decision to issue a fine.
 This can only be done before the fine is registered with Fines Victoria.

 After receiving an application for an internal review, the enforcement agency can withdraw the fine unconditionally, or withdraw the fine and issue a warning, or confirm the fine, or withdraw the fine and refer the matter to open court for a hearing.

 Note that if the internal review application was made on the basis of the applicant’s special circumstances, the enforcement agency does not have the option to refer the matter to court.

 If a fine is referred to court, the enforcement agency withdraws the infringement notice and files a charge with the Magistrates’ Court giving details of the offence it believes you have committed.
 You then receive a summons telling you when and where you have to appear in court to answer the charge.